jeanpierobom/jeanpierobom.github.io/_posts/2019-02-22-project-b-super-zombie-runner-complete.md

 #### Do You Want to Play?

 You can play the Super Zombie Runner [here](https://jeanpierobom.github.io/super-zombie-runner/).
-Unity games requires the WebGL plugin on browsers, so you might be asked to confirm the installation of this plugin before playing the game.
+Unity games require the WebGL plugin on browsers, so you might be asked to confirm the installation of this plugin before playing the game.

 #### Next Steps